hms-dbmi-cellenics/worker/README.md

 While in the `worker/` root folder on the host, you can use `make build`.

-For example, to run the r and python containers, you can do:
+For example to build and run the r and python containers, you can do:

-    make build
+    make build && make run

 Note that during the first time, the build can take up to 40-50 minutes to complete.